While research confirms that marriage leads to increased life satisfaction, it is not without its challenges (Boyce, Wood, & Ferguson, 2016).

 - A valuable skill in any relationship, is being able to manage anger.
 Use the Anger Exit and Re-Entry Routines worksheet to help couples move from conflict to constructive communication.

-- How to Improve Communication in Relationships – 7 Essential Skills is an excellent resource for couples to improve their communication.
+- How to Improve Communication in Relationships – 7 Essential Skills is an excellent resource for couples therapy to improve their communication.

 In any relationship, healthy communication is a cornerstone of success.
 To work on improving communication, have a look at these recommended articles: